 What you’ll be doing

-Once you’ve been selected you will start your Online Preparatory Session in July that lasts for one month.
-After this you will travel to Banská Štiavnica and spend 10 days with your team members learning and working on a social challenge.
-Some of us will stay in Bratislava for couple of days to meet the local social innovation scene.
-At the end you will be part of the Online Follow-up Session where you will learn how to make your project visible.Holis Coronavirus Update
+Once you’ve been selected you will start your online workshop beginning of Aug that lasts for 3 weeks.
+After this you will travel to Slovakia and spend 10 days with your team members learning and working on a social challenge.
+At the end you will be part of the online follow-up session where you will learn how to make your project visible.Holis Coronavirus Update

 Read more about what is going to happen.